 For anyone responsible for managing healthcare benefits today, we are amidst a perfect storm.
-Costs are skyrocketing, chronic disease is on the rise, and consumers are increasingly in the driver’s seat of their own healthcare — ready or not.
-But after spending two decades in enterprise technology management, I actually see this time of uncertainty as a time of extreme opportunity — for employers, providers, health insurers and consumers alike.
+Costs are skyrocketing, chronic disease is on the rise, and people are increasingly in the driver’s seat of their own healthcare — ready or not.
+But after spending two decades in enterprise technology management, I actually see this time of uncertainty as a time of extreme opportunity — for employers, providers, health insurers and people.
 And for today’s chief technology officers (CTOs), especially those who touch healthcare in some way, the real opportunity — and for many, the real challenge — is in recognizing when technology should take the lead and when it is just one piece of the puzzle.

 In today’s value-driven landscape, healthcare CTOs must be well versed in both tech innovation and clinical health, skilled at finding new ways to apply data, science and technology to improve the deeply personal experience that is healthcare.
 For example, analytics, machine learning and natural language processing are arguably at the cornerstone of healthcare innovation today, holding incredible promise to advance clinical care and improve the industry from the inside out.
 However, intelligent technologies are not the only ingredients for success.
-To spur consumer health engagement today demands a hybrid approach — a blended high-tech and high-touch care experience – one that is highly-personalized, highly-efficient and deeply rooted in clinical expertise.
+To spur health engagement today demands a hybrid approach — a blended high-tech and high-touch care experience – one that is highly-personalized, highly-efficient and deeply rooted in clinical expertise.

-Looking ahead at how technology can continue to bend the cost and quality healthcare curves, my team and I are focused on finding new ways for data and analytics to help achieve truly consumer-centric care.
-By leveraging data from health plans and employers along with our unique engagement data we are able to offer insights that provide a personalized pathway for our consumers as they engage with the healthcare system.
+Looking ahead at how technology can continue to bend the cost and quality healthcare curves, my team and I are focused on finding new ways for data and analytics to help achieve truly person-centric care.
+By leveraging data from health plans and employers along with our unique engagement data we are able to offer insights that provide a personalized pathway for our people as they engage with the healthcare system.
 As we look ahead, wearables, bio nanosensors and mobile health devices are increasingly being used to track vital information and ultimately improve care management.
 These tools and technologies can provide rich streams of biometric data that augment our engagement data and can be analyzed and acted upon in real-time.

-Adding even more fuel to our urgency to to revamp the consumer healthcare experience?
+Adding even more fuel to our urgency to to revamp the healthcare experience?
 Forty percent of care today is either wasted or unnecessary.
-What’s worse, 32 percent of consumers feel they lack knowledge of their options, and 50 percent rank themselves as completely illiterate when it comes to their healthcare.
+What’s worse, 32 percent of people feel they lack knowledge of their options, and 50 percent rank themselves as completely illiterate when it comes to their healthcare.

 These figures alone should serve as a wake-up call, but if not, consider this: the World Health Organization predicts that chronic disease will contribute to 73 percent of worldwide deaths come 2020.
 No matter which segment you sit in, the clock is ticking and the cost is far more than monetary.

-As the cost burden continues to shift and rise, so does the need for better consumer health management and personal health engagement.
+As the cost burden continues to shift and rise, so does the need for better health management and personal health engagement.
 Accolade is at the center of solving this need, integrating human interaction with technology and data science in order to personalize care, improve quality and enable better care management in both the short and long term.
 I am excited about the opportunity to make a significant social impact, working with people who have like-minded values and applying technology to help scale the business.

 The demand for intelligent digital health solutions to combat the industry’s deep inefficiencies will only continue to grow, and I am eager to chart the course for Accolade’s technology roadmap and use my experience to improve the lives of our clients.